thesse1/webmethods-api-gateway-staging/README.md

 The webMethods API Gateway Staging solution allows to extract API Gateway assets from a DESIGN environment (local or shared/central), add them to a Git repository and automatically promote them to DEV, TEST and PROD environments, controlled by Azure DevOps build pipelines.
 During the promotion, the assets are first imported on a BUILD environment where they are automatically validated and tested (based on Postman collections) and specifically prepared for the intended target environment (also based on Postman collections).
 After this procedure, the modified assets are exported again from BUILD environment and imported on the target environment (DEV, TEST or PROD).

-The solution also includes a script (and pipelines) for automatically extracting the general configuration of API Gateway instances.
+The solution also includes a script (and pipelines) for automatically extracting the general configuration of API Gateway environments.
 This includes the configuration of the API Gateway destination, the Transaction logging global policy and multiple administrative settings.
-The configuration can be added to the repository and imported on API Gateway instances using Azure DevOps build pipelines for quickly setting up new API Gateway instances or for resetting existing instances.
+The configuration can be added to the repository and imported on API Gateway environments using Azure DevOps build pipelines for quickly setting up new API Gateway environments or for resetting existing environments.

 Finally, the solution also includes an Azure DevOps build pipeline for automatically purging the API Gateway logs stored in the internal Elasticsearch database.
 This pipeline can be configured to run in defined iterations, e.g., once every day.